 Most protein–ligand structure-prediction tools, like AlphaFold 3, Boltz-1, and Chai-1, stop at predicting the geometry of the resultant complex.
 Boltz-2 (preprint) goes further by predicting both structures and small-molecule binding affinity from sequence and SMILES, while supporting DNA and RNA partners.
 It builds on the cofolding ideas in Boltz-1, then adds a larger backbone, better controllability, and a dual affinity head.
 The result is a practical way to generate poses, prioritize compounds, and guide follow-up physics or experiments when speed matters.

-Boltz-2 is similar to Boltz-1, but contains numerous enhancements and new capabilities (as well as some deleterious changes).
+Boltz-2 is similar to Boltz-1, but contains numerous enhancements and new capabilities.
 Here's a brief overview:

 Here's the authors' architecture diagram: